-In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated December 27, 2013, on our consideration of the Commission's internal control over financial reporting and on tests of its compliance with the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules OAR 162-10-000 to 162-10-320.
-However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
+In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated December 20, 2016, on our consideration of the Commission's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
+The purpose of that report is to describe the scope of our testing of compliance and the results of that testing and not to provide an opinion on compliance.